4 Tips For Connecting With A New Boss

 Undoubtedly, most of us have gone through some kind of transition with our supervisors.
 Perhaps the person was recruited away to another company or maybe there was a merger and they got reassigned to another department.
 Whatever the reason, something important has been lost.

 When your boss leaves, they take with them their knowledge of your contributions, skills, knowledge, and expertise.
-And, a new boss means a completely blank slate.
+A new boss means a completely blank slate.

 1. Speak Up In Meetings